Parsl/parslguts/elaborating.rst

     WART: ``handle_app_update`` is a bit of a wart: because it runs in a callback associated with the AppFuture presented to a user, the code there won't necessarily run in any particular order wrt user code and so it can present some race conditions.
 This code could move into end-of-task completion handling elsewhere in the DFK, perhaps.

-TODO: do I want to talk about how parameters are keyed here? and make a forward reference to `pickle` section?
+TODO: do I want to talk about how parameters are keyed here?
+Note on ignore_for_cache and on plugins (forward ref. plugins)

+TODO: make a forward reference to `pickle` section about storing the result (but not the args)

 Modifying the arguments to a task
 ---------------------------------